korrawe/grasping_field/README.md

     python3 reconstruct.py

 This may take about 20 minutes.
-The demo takes objects from ./input as input, generates 5 samples of grasping hand under ./output. ./output/meshes/ contains the raw sdf reconstruction and ./output/mano contains the fitted mano.
+The demo takes objects from `./input` as input, generates 5 samples of grasping hand under `./output`. `./output/meshes/` contains the raw sdf reconstruction and `./output/mano` contains the fitted mano.
 You can use meshlab to visualize them.
 Please load the object and hand together for visualization.

 The model in `./pretrained_model` is trained only on the ObMan dataset.
-We provide sample object meshes from the HO3D dataset in ./input.
+We provide sample object meshes from the HO3D dataset in `./input`.

-New objects can be given to the model by providing the path to the meshes (./input) and the list of object (input.json).
-The object need to be reachable when a hand wrist is at the origin and should not be in [-x,-z] quadrant (see example meshes).
+New objects can be given to the model by providing the path to the meshes (`./input`) and the list of object (`input.json`).
+The object need to be reachable when a hand wrist is at the origin and should not be in `[-x,-z]` quadrant (see example meshes).